Skip to content

 Image credit: Pexels (Retha Ferguson)

-what it IS.
+what this course IS.

 • A space to bring your experiences and observations.
 We will apply what we learn to situations you have experienced to make the learning as live and applied as possible.